graphile/postgraphile-lambda-example/README.md

 #### Phase 2: generate cache: `scripts/generate-cache`

-Use `postgraphile --write-cache` (or similar) to write a cache file containing introspection details of your database.
+Uses a similar approach to `postgraphile --write-cache` to write a cache file containing introspection details of your database.

 Generates `dist/postgraphile.cache`